What inspired you to write your first book?

 What is the title of your latest book?

 Writing to Heal is a book about how the power of words can help you to heal.
 It takes you on a journey through journaling, reflecting and on into creative life writing.
 By changing your story you can change your life.

-Dancing with Dark Angels (available from 6th April) is my cathartic journey.
+Stolen Petals (now available) was written as part of a healing journey.
 I have struggled with writing my story for all of the same reasons as many other authors, but I knew the time was right and so this is my tale of living with dark angels dancing in my head, why and how I would continually self destruct and the journey through those times.
 I cried a lot writing it and mum and I laughed at lot when we reminisced.

 Who is your target audience?